Diabetes in Children

 Diabetes Report Card 2012: National and State Profile of Diabetes and Its Complications

-The Division of Diabetes Translation of the CDC recently released this publication.
+This publication comes from the Division of Diabetes Translation at the Centers for Disease Control and Prevention.
 The report uses data from 2010 to present, highlighting a profile of diabetes and its complications at the national and state level.
 It also includes information about prediabetes awareness, diabetes outcomes, and risk factors.

 Read the full report.

 The following Web sites provide diabetes management resources for school nurses.